 Christopher Ward has finally unveiled a new member of the C1 Grand Malvern collection that features an interesting take on the good old concept of a “worldtimer”: a double-time-zone watch that is characterized by a city disk added to the dial for better readability (or just for aesthetic’s sake.)

 Getting more upscale thanks to the new rotating dial (more on that below) that is now more in line with the elegant styling of other members of the Grand Malvern collection, the watch has also surprisingly got approximately 40 percent cheaper.
 I am not sure whom we should thank for this development, but, thanks to the decrease in price, its “value for money” ratio has skyrocketed to at least 4.5 points out of five.
 After all, the combination of a time-proven caliber with an exclusive complication module and a gorgeous exterior makes this one an obvious choice for those on a tight budget.

 Case & Bezel

-Members of the C1 Grand Malvern collection were previously offered only in one 40.5mm case that could be called medium-sized by today’s standards.
+Members of the C1 Grand Malvern collection previously came only in one 40.5mm case that could be called medium-sized by today’s standards.
 Before first checking the specs, I expected the C1 Worldtimer to arrive in the same compact body, but the British brand decided to make it a bit larger.

 According to official specs, the case measures 43.5 millimeters in diameter and is about 52 millimeters from lug to lug, which makes it more like an ‘oversized’ one.

-It may not be as large as the 2012 Breitling Transocean Chronograph Unitime worldtimer or the 2014 Edox Geoscope GMT (ref.
-07002 3 C1) that both measure whole 46 millimeters in diameter, but it certainly is large for a piece that is styled as -how do I put it?- a dress watch with an enhanced display of time.
+It may not be as large as the 2012 Breitling Transocean Chronograph Unitime worldtimer that measures whole 46 millimeters in diameter, but it certainly is large for a dress watch with an enhanced display of time.
 Well, at least, compared to other competitors, it is deliciously slim measuring less than 12 millimeters from top to bottom, which makes it a lot more comfortable to wear with a business suit than the aforementioned Transocean.